manithamanoj/Pewlett-Hackard-Analysis/README.md

 There are duplicate entries for some employees because they have switched titles over the years.

  Then we use the DISTINCT ON statement to create a table that contains the most recent title of each employee, because some employees may have multiple titles in the database.
 Use the COUNT() function to create a table that has the number of retirement-age employees by most recent job title.
 Also, we exclude those employees who have already left the company.
+See the table given below

  ### Unique Titles table